 Tilden previously served as president, executive vice president of finance and planning, chief financial officer, and corporate controller of Alaska Air Group or Alaska Airlines.
 Before joining the company in 1991, he spent eight years with the accounting firm Price Waterhouse in its offices in Seattle and Melbourne, Australia.

 Tilden earned a bachelor’s degree in business administration from Pacific Lutheran University and an executive master’s degree in business administration from the University of Washington.
 He also holds a private pilot’s license with an instrument rating.

 Introduced to aviation early in life, Tilden grew up a few miles from Seattle-Tacoma International Airport, where he loved to watch Alaska jets take off and land.
 A resident of Seattle, he is married and has three daughters.
 In addition to spending time with his family, he enjoys cycling and flying his Cessna 182.

 View hi-res image

-Brandon Pedersen is responsible for the finance, information technology and strategic planning organizations at Alaska Air Group.
+Brandon Pedersen is responsible for the finance and strategic planning organizations at Alaska Air Group.